Vietnam itinerary 4 days is now your major concern after choosing a suitable desired duration for your stay.

 Hanoi – Ninh Binh – Halong Bay

 Most flights to Vietnam land at Tan Son Nhat International Airport (Ho Chi Minh City) or Noi Bai International Airport (Hanoi).
 From there, you can take another daily domestic flight to Phu Bai Airport (Hue).
-Otherwise, if coming to Da Nang International Airport, you can go by coach to Hue (less than 100 kilometres).
+Otherwise, if coming to Da Nang International Airport, you can go by coach to Hue (less than 100 kilometers).

 I suggest that you arrive in Hue the afternoon before, so you can spend the next full day exploring this ancient citadel.